Dry skin is a really difficult skin to treat.

-Well if you suffer from this skin type, you don’t need us to tell you,that your skin needs all the help it can get.
+Well if you suffer from this skin type, you don’t need me to tell you, that your skin needs all the help it can get.

-Fortunately, our expert beauty advice will show you the skin care routine for dry skin.
+Let’s take a look at the best skin care routine for dry skin.

 A daily cleanse, tone and moisturising ritual, will help in the following ways: